-Taken together, the mistaken definition of indirect financial assistance, the exclusion of certain beneficiaries from the nondiscrimination provision, and the mandatory-participation clause could mean that beneficiaries will be coerced to participate in religious activities as a condition of receiving government-funded services because the only providers to choose from are religious.
-Beneficiaries could (a) be true to their conscience, refuse to participate in religious activities, and be left with no services after being turned away or (b) pray, participate in Bible studies, and attend worship services even if they don't share the same faith.
-This clearly violates the beneficiaries' religious freedom.
+Taken together, the mistaken definition of indirect financial assistance and the mandatory-participation clause could mean that beneficiaries will be coerced to participate in religious activities as a condition of receiving government-funded services because the only providers to choose from are religious.
+As a result, the beneficiary could be required to pray, participate in Bible studies, and attend worship services in the taxpayer-funded program even if the beneficiary does not share the same faith.
+This clearly harms beneficiaries' religious freedom.

-The Department must restore the secular option to the definition of indirect financial assistance, ensure the nondiscrimination provision applies to direct and indirect aid, and strike the clause mandatory-participation clause.
+The Department must restore the secular option to the definition of indirect financial assistance and strike the mandatory-participation clause.